para-zhou/CDial-Bias/README.md

 ## Dataset

 ### Format
-The Cdial-Bias Dataset 2.0 has following entries.
+The Cdial-Bias Dataset 2.0 has the following entries.
 <table>
    <tr>
       <th></th>